 To become a Trustee of an SMSF the person must accept the role of trustee or director in writing and sign a declaration stating that they understand their duties and responsibilities.
 These forms must be kept with the SMSF records for at least 10 years as they may need to be provided to the ATO upon request.

-As all members of the SMSF are also trustees it is important to carefully consider who is brought in as a member of the SMSF.
+As all members of the SMSF are required to also be trustees.
+It is important to carefully consider who is brought in as members of the SMSF.
 All trustees have equal say in the decisions of the fund.
 This may have particular implications for the decisions on payment of death benefits.